-JAN-FREDRIK HANSEN, JOHN OLAV LINDTJØRN, TOR ARNE MYKLEBUST, KLAUS VANSKA - Think of a Mac from Apple, a Le Corbusier chair, a Frank Lloyd Wright house.
+JAN FREDRIK HANSEN, JOHN OLAV LINDTJØRN, TOR-ARNE MYKLEBUST, KLAUS VÄNSKÄ - Think of a Mac from Apple, a Le Corbusier chair, a Frank Lloyd Wright house.
 All are designs that are clean, elegant, streamlined.
-All are designs that took an existing element and created something innovative.
-ABB has done just that with its onboard DC grid for electric power distribution, creating the most flexible marine power and propulsion system to date.
+All are also designs that took an existing element and created something innovative.
+ABB has done just that with its Onboard DC Grid for electric power distribution, creating the most flexible marine power and propulsion system to date.
 The system merges the various DC links throughout the vessel and distributes power through a single 1,000 V DC circuit, thereby eliminating the need for main AC switchboards, distributed rectifiers and converter transformers.
-The onboard DC grid combines the best of both AC and DC components and systems, is fully compliant with rules and regulations for selectivity and equipment protection, can be used for any electrical marine application up to 20 MW, and operates at a nominal voltage of 1,000V DC.
-The best part: ABB's onboard DC grid increases a vessel's energy efficiency by up to 20 percent and reduces the electrical equipment footprint and weight by up to 30 percent.

-n designing the new system, ABB looked at the entire power delivery chain of energy conversions on marine vessels and identified a case for using DC distribution rather than the traditional AC system.
+The Onboard DC Grid combines the best of both AC and DC components and systems, is fully compliant with rules and regulations for selectivity and equipment protection, can be used for any electrical marine application up to 20 MW, and operates at a nominal voltage of 1,000 V DC.
+The best part: ABB's Onboard DC Grid increases a vessel's energy efficiency by up to 20 percent and reduces the electrical equipment footprint and weight by up to 30 percent. n designing the new system, ABB looked at the entire power delivery chain of energy conversions on marine vessels and identified a case for using DC distribution rather than the traditional AC system.

-Two longstanding and crucial principles have been carried over from the traditional AC distribution system to form the framework of the onboard DC grid philosophy: Personnel and equipment must be protected in case of failures and proper selectivity shall be ensured in such a way that safe operation is maintained after any single failure.
+Two longstanding and crucial principles have been carried over from the traditional AC distribution system to form the framework of the Onboard DC Grid philosophy: equipment shall be protected in case of failures and proper selectivity shall be ensured in such a way that safe operation is maintained after any single failure.